 We’re here to help

 If you’re concerned about the long term effects of wildfire smoke, the Austin Air HealthMate Plus™ is our number one choice.
-The HealthMate Plus uses Medical Grade HEPA and a unique carbon blend in its filter.
+The HealthMate Plus uses Medical Grade Certified HEPA Material and a unique carbon blend in its filter.
 This ensures the removal of a wide range of chemicals and gases, including pollutants that hang around for long periods of time.
 If you’d like more info about the Austin Air HealthMate Plus ™ visit our shop page HERE.

 Latest Stories